-When you buy goods from a trader you enter into a contract which is controlled by many laws including the Sale of Goods Act 1979 (as amended).
-The law gives you certain (sometimes referred to as statutory) rights under this contract.
+When you buy goods from a trader you enter into a contract which is controlled by many laws including the Sale of Goods Act 1979.
+The law gives you certain - sometimes referred to as statutory - rights under this contract.

 In the guide

-Of satisfactory quality - Goods are of satisfactory quality if they meet a standard which a reasonable person would regard as being satisfactory, taking account of any description applied to them, the price (if relevant) and all other relevant circumstances.
-Satisfactory quality also includes the state and condition of the goods, their fitness for the purpose for which they were supplied, appearance and finish, their safety and durability and whether they are free from minor defects.
+Of satisfactory quality - this means that goods should meet a standard which a reasonable person would regard as being satisfactory, taking account of any description applied to them, the price (if relevant) and all other relevant circumstances.
+Satisfactory quality also includes the appearance and finish of the goods, their safety and durability and whether they are free from minor faults.

-Public statements made by the trader, manufacturer or their representative relating to specific characteristics of the goods, particularly in advertising or on labelling must be accurate and are a factor in determining whether goods are of satisfactory quality.
+Public statements made by the trader, manufacturer or their representative that relate to specific characteristics of the goods, particularly in advertising or on labelling, must be accurate and are taken into account when deciding if goods are of satisfactory quality.

-Fit for the purpose made known to the trader - Goods must be fit for their general purpose and any particular purpose that a consumer makes known to the trader at the time of purchase .
+Fit for the purpose made known to the trader - Goods must be fit for their general purpose and any particular purpose that a consumer informs a trader about at the time of purchase .
 For example if you buy a sleeping bag it must work as a sleeping bag.
 If you make it clear before you buy it that you need it for -40 degree conditions and the trader states it will be suitable then it should be suitable.

 As described - Goods should correspond with any description applied to them.